Table of Contents

 [codec]

 # Codec layout is a set of functions the codec exports.
-Different layouts generations are not compatible.
+Different layout versions are not compatible.

-# libsail supports just a single (current) layout.
+# libsail supports a single (current) layout version.
 Cannot be empty.

 #